GIPdA/ZetaRF/README.md

 10        |SDI        |MOSI   |Zeta SPI In to Arduino SPI Out 11        |SDO        |MISO   |Zeta SPI Out to Arduino SPI In 12        |nSEL       |CS     |Chip Select

+(**Note** - On the Arduino Pro Mini it has been reported that the Zeta SDI pin needs connecting to MISO (pin 11), and the SDO to MOSI (pin 12) - the opposite order to that described in the above table.)

 (**Note** - Possible improvement: a GPIO could be used for CTS instead of polling a register)